 Some people inherit Stickler syndrome from a parent.
 A parent with Stickler syndrome has a 50 percent chance of passing the disorder along to a child.
 However, other people have no family members who have Stickler syndrome.
 In those cases, a new change in their genes caused the syndrome.

-Children with Stickler syndrome can have eye problems that are more common in older people.
+Children with Stickler syndrome can develop many eye problems at an early age.

 Children with Stickler syndrome are often born with severe nearsightedness.
 They can only see objects very close to them.